 Our programs involve the recognition of change, the constructivist approach to knowledge and skills formulation, multi-age grouping practices, technological utilization, and significant themes of inquiry integrating both the practical and the theoretical aspects of knowledge.
 Our curriculum engages students in basic skills development through inquiry-oriented, critical, reflective, creative, and imaginative thinking, and ethical decision making.

 The Education programs have the following objectives that embody the three domains of candidate preparation:

-- Curriculum (Knowledge): The College of Education and Counseling Psychology Programs are dedicated to developing competent teachers, counselors, and administrators who have strong knowledge in subject matter.
+- Curriculum (Knowledge): The College of Education and Counseling programs are dedicated to developing competent teachers, counselors, and administrators who have strong knowledge in subject matter.
 Individuals completing our programs will utilize technology as it relates to teaching/counseling/administration; participate in free and open inquiry; and problem-solve and construct new learning opportunities for themselves, P-12 students, and staff.

 - Pedagogy (Skills): Individuals will develop and utilize pedagogical/counseling administration strategies and skills necessary to their program.
-The College of Education and Counseling Psychology Programs will provide a community for P-12/SMU collaboration, thus enriching pre-service through the professional performance continuum.
+The College of Education and Counseling programs will provide a community for P-12/SMU collaboration, thus enriching pre-service through the professional performance continuum.
 Individuals completing our programs will have participated in a variety of leadership opportunities and multiple P-12 field experiences, including placements with school districts with diverse student populations.

-- Attitude (Disposition): The College of Education and Counseling Psychology Programs are dedicated to developing a caring community of teacher/counselor/administrator-colleagues with strong ethical dispositions, professional leadership, collaborative skill, openness to innovation, and personal integrity.
+- Attitude (Disposition): The College of Education and Counseling programs are dedicated to developing a caring community of teacher/counselor/administrator-colleagues with strong ethical dispositions, professional leadership, collaborative skill, openness to innovation, and personal integrity.
 Individuals completing our programs will reflect democratic traditions – including acceptance of the individual and sensitivity for cultural diversity.